 You’ve probably heard the old wives’ tales about eating spicy food or having sex to get labor moving along.
-And if you’re nearing the end of your third trimester, you’re probably ready to try anything.
+And if you’re nearing the end of your third trimester, you’re probably ready to try anything—even exercises to induce labor.

 We asked an expert, Amanda Holbert, a certified prenatal yoga instructor and founder of Renew Mama Studio in Grand Rapids, Michigan, for input on workouts and exercises you can do at home to help prepare your body and promote labor.
 Full disclosure: Amanda was one of my first prenatal yoga instructors during my second pregnancy, and I’ve personally benefited from her expertise.